MaxKampsVu/VisualAidProject/README.md

 ## ⚙️ Installation

+### Browser
+Some features require a browser to run.
+The supported browsers are Chrome and Chromium.

 ### LM Studio (for ML model execution)
 LM Studio allows you to run a machine learning model locally:
 <https://lmstudio.ai/>